Coalpha/dotfiles/README.md

 # .files

-Here are some of my dotfiles.
-Since I'm using WSL, I've got a lot of configuration files to make it less painful.
+Since I use WSL for code, there's a lot of config files to make the enviornment (pun intended) cool and good.

-This repository also seems to be used for shell files and I'm not really sure why.
-I guess it keeps them organized or something.
+There's also a bin directory within this repo that stores some cool applications that I use.
+Most of them are made by me.
+Others, like colors, are not.